FallingSnow/h265ize/README.md

 > -h :Help; Shows this help page

-> --delete : Delete source after encoding is complete; STRONGLY NOT RECOMMENED
+> --delete : Delete source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENED

 > --depth :How deap the search for files should go in subdirectories; default: 2